sunling/inspireplanet.cc/README.en.md

 ## Project Overview

 This web app enables users to create beautiful inspiration cards with customizable themes, fonts, and background images.
 Cards can be created individually through the web interface or uploaded in bulk through the admin panel.
-All cards are stored in Airtable and displayed on the website grouped by date or episode.
+All cards are stored in Supabase and displayed on the website grouped by date or episode.

 ## Project Structure